myTax – The ATO’s free online tax return lodgement solution for individuals.

 - Individuals – Lodge online

-- From 1 July 2016, sole traders and contractors are also be able to use myTax to lodge tax returns – see media release and more information here.
+- From 1 July 2016, sole traders and contractors can use myTax to lodge tax returns and range of tax and super sources are being progressively added to the App’s functionality.

 A key advantage of using myTax is that data from Tax Office records can be electronically pre-filled to make the process fast and simple.